What Is Dot and Dab?

 - Nails & hammer or power drill and screws

-Dot and dab is used where there is no stud wall to screw (or nail) the plasterboard to.
+Builders use dot and dab where there is no stud wall to screw (or nail) the plasterboard to.
 If dot and dab isnât suitable for your project, then stud work may be a better option.
 This technique involves attaching the plasterboard to metal studs or timber studs that have been placed at regular intervals along the wall.
-This provides a more secure fixing than dot and dab and is often used in areas where there is a higher risk of the boards delaminating from the wall due to an uneven surface.
+This method secures the boards more effectively than dot and dab and often works better in areas where an uneven surface increases the risk of the boards delaminating from the wall.

-There are many dot and dab plasterboard wall fixings available on the market, such as Corefix fixings which are purposed to secure flatscreen TVs, shelves, and other heavy fixtures to any plasterboard over blockwork wall in your home.
+Many dot and dab plasterboard wall fixings are available on the market, such as Corefix fixings, which secure flatscreen TVs, shelves, and other heavy fixtures to plasterboard over blockwork walls in your home.

 Dot and Dab Considerations